-“It’s changed a bit,” says the softly-spoken 78-year-old, in raspy Docklands cockney.
+“It’s changed a bit,” says the softly-spoken 78-year-old, who talks in that proper (dying) form of double-negative Docklands cockney.
 “Savile Row was always renowned for its beautiful hand tailoring.
 You went to Savile Row purely to see your tailor.
 There are a lot of brands here now and some of them tend to be here purely for the address.
 They are not tailoring houses like we are.”

 Indeed, it’s difficult to work out who’s got the better deal: Sexton, who’s managed to secure a discounted six-month lease – “at a very good rate”– at Number 36, a light-and-airy space in which he can showcase his new ready-to-wear collection (vintage flannel trousers, louche silk shirts, chunky cashmere knits, attention-grabbing greatcoats and a war chest of peak-lapel power blazers); or the Pollen Estate, Savile Row’s principal landlord, which has scored the return of the original rock-star suit-maker at a time when the beleaguered menswear destination could do with a shot in the arm.